zhwenh/flink-docker/README.md

 * `flink-master` - runs a Flink JobManager in cluster mode and exposes a port for Flink and a port for the WebUI.
 * `flink-worker` - runs a Flink TaskManager and connects to the Flink JobManager via static DNS name `flink-master`.

-The structure of the repo is heavily influenced by [Spark in Kubernetes](https://github.com/kubernetes/application-images/tree/master/spark)
+The structure of the repo is heavily influenced by [Spark in Kubernetes](https://github.com/kubernetes/application-images/tree/master/spark) and [docker-flink](https://github.com/apache/flink/tree/master/flink-contrib/docker-flink)

 # Usage